Moki00/parse-xml-files/README.md

 ## To make a new .exe file:

-1. delete old build and dist
+1. delete old build and dist folder
+2. delete check.spec

-2. run "pyinstaller --onefile check.py"
+3. run "pyinstaller --onefile check.py"